sandraros/ADT-7.52-Trial-faster-Alt-F8/README.md

 # ADT-7.52-Trial-faster-Alt-F8

-With ABAP Trial 7.52 SP 0 or 1, and ADT, if you use Alt+F8 to execute T.Code or anything else, when you enter a name, the search is very slow if the name is not already present in the history.
+With ABAP Trial 7.52 SP 0, 1 or 4, and with ADT, if you use Alt+F8 to execute T.Code or anything else, when you enter a name, the search is very slow if the name is not already present in the history.
 The search takes something like 30 to 60 seconds.

 The note [3006480 "Where-used list is not working"](https://launchpad.support.sap.com/#/notes/3006480) provides a solution for 7.53 and above, but not for 7.52.

+# Installation

+- Install ZABAPGIT
+- Run ZABAPGIT
+- Clone this repository
+- Switch to the branch 7.52-SP-0, 7.52-SP-1 or 7.52-SP-4 depending on your trial version
+- Pull the repository
+- Activate the objects

+# Technical details

 The general solution is to define the "metadata" as a constant in class `CL_RIS_SHM_METADATA` instead of executing lot of code at each search which in fact always generates the same metadata.